 • You don’t have to start from scratch!
 Think about events that are already popular in your community, like festivals or celebrations.
 Working with the organizers of those events can create opportunities for sharing the campaign or offering a physical activity break.

 • Keep track of all the people who attend your events.
-Gather email addresses from attendees who’d like to get updates about the campaign.
+Gather email addresses from attendees who’d like to get updates about your physical activity programs and activities.

 • Take lots of photos and videos of events — these are great to share on social media and send to partners and donors.
 (Don’t forget to get photo releases from the attendees!
 Add the release to your online event registration, or use paper forms at the registration table.)